MichaelKazembe/alx-low_level_programming/0x08-recursion/README.md

 5. Your subconscious is looking for the dreamer
 Write a function that returns the natural square root of a number.

+6. Inception.
+Is it possible?
+Write a function that returns 1 if the input integer is a prime number, otherwise return 0.